learn-co-curriculum/angular-testing-services-readme/README.md

 ### $httpBackend.when

-We use `$httpBackend` to setup the responses to our HTTP calls.
+We use `$httpBackend` to set up the responses to our HTTP calls.
 It accepts a method and a URL, and allows us to define the response that we'd get back.

 If we have a backend endpoint at `/rest/user` that responds with the current user's information, we can mock it as follows: